adar2378/Food-Delivery/README.md

 ### Prerequisites

-You will need Xampp installed on your pc or a online php hosting.
+You will need Xampp installed on your pc or an online php hosting.

 ### Installing